A dinner to remember...(Hint: It included my coparent)

 For those of you that think this could never be possible with your family, I would say be patient, do your own work, and keep trying to “set your table”.
 What we modeled that night together for our children was how to step into difficult places and how beauty can come from sorrow.
 I believe it is fitting that we celebrated the night before Easter.
 This holiday always reminds me of redemption and hope.
 That night as I looked around my table, I felt healed.
 There was hope.
 New things were being created and our daughters were our witnesses.

 If you are frustrated in your co-parenting relationship and not sure how to move forward, co-parenting counseling with me can help!
 Please email us at hello@sparrowcounsel.com or call us at 205-538-3978.
-Sara Hadgraft, the owner of Sparrow Counseling, is an M.Ed, LMFT, LPC, NCC, Certified Parenting Coordinator, Divorce and Family Mediator (Domestic Violence Trained) has a private practice called Sparrow Counseling in Birmingham, AL. She specializes in Parenting Coordination, Co-Parenting Counseling and Divorce and Family Mediation.
+Sara Hadgraft, the owner of Sparrow Counseling, is an M.Ed, LMFT, LPC, NCC, Certified Parenting Coordinator, Divorce and Family Mediator (Domestic Violence Trained) and has a private practice called Sparrow Counseling in Birmingham, AL. She specializes in Parenting Coordination, Co-Parenting Counseling, and Divorce and Family Mediation.
 Her passion is helping parents learn how to become successful coparents, so their children can thrive after their divorce.
 Contact Sparrow Counseling if you are interested in getting help at hello@sparrowcounsel.com.